shawnmckinney/role-engineering-sample/README.md

 | Role_Buyers   | Users         |
 | Role_Sellers  | Users         |

-The page-level authorization uses Spring Security's **FilterSecurityInterceptor** which maps the roles activated using what was received from the servlet container (via the Tomcat Realm).
+The page-lxevel authorization uses Spring Security's **FilterSecurityInterceptor** which maps the roles activated using what was received from the servlet container (via the Tomcat Realm).

 User to Page access is granted as:
 ### User-to-Page Access Table